laveena-sachdeva/Multimedia-Similarity-Measures/README.md

 Get all the code files and data files in the directory where you will run the code and set the parameters in params.py accordingly.

 ### Initializing params.py (The default file is given below)

--file_location: Set this to the base directory path where all your datafiles would be present.
+- file_location: Set this to the base directory path where all your datafiles would be present.
 The user, images and location textual descriptors data can further be in differnet directories.
--user_file_name: Set this to the file name for the Textual Descriptors for users.
+- user_file_name: Set this to the file name for the Textual Descriptors for users.
 Also include the file path after the 'file_location' in user_file_name.
--image_file_name: Set this to the file name for the Textual Descriptors for images.
+- image_file_name: Set this to the file name for the Textual Descriptors for images.
 Also include the file path after the 'file_location' in image_file_name.
--location_file_name: Set this to the file name for the Textual Descriptors for location.
+- location_file_name: Set this to the file name for the Textual Descriptors for location.
 Also include the file path after the 'file_location' in location_file_name.
 The file for location descriptors is expected to contain just the location description as the identifier, and NOT location description and location name both.
--parsed_location_file_name: The location process internally uses this file to process the location textual descriptors.
+- parsed_location_file_name: The location process internally uses this file to process the location textual descriptors.
 It can be any logical filename name.
--xml_file_loc: Path of the topic xml file containing location meta-data in the current dataset.
+- xml_file_loc: Path of the topic xml file containing location meta-data in the current dataset.
--xml_file_name: Name of the topic xml file containing location meta-data
+- xml_file_name: Name of the topic xml file containing location meta-data.
--visual_desc_location: Path where all the visual descriptors and present
+- visual_desc_location: Path where all the visual descriptors and present.

 ## TESTS:

 ### Given a userid (39052445@N00), model (TF) and k(2):
 Open CMD
 Run Program: python <directory>/user_input_opt_v1.py 39052445@N00 TF 2

 Output: Similarity |     ID      | Similar Terms